LOCATION COXVILLE NC+GA SC VA

 DISTRIBUTION AND EXTENT:

-Distribution: Coastal Plain of North Carolina, Georgia, Florida, Alabama, Mississippi, and possibly Virginia and Louisiana
+Distribution: North Carolina, Georgia, South Carolina, Alabama, and Virginia

 SERIES ESTABLISHED: Pitt County, North Carolina; 1909.

 REMARKS: There appears to be no significant difference in soil characteristics or properties of the Grady and Coxville soils that warrants separation at the series level.
 Each series was proposed before 1910 by the respective states (Georgia and North Carolina) and they have been maintained since.
 They were separated on clay and silt content in the 1960s.
-However, Coxville have not been consistently correlated with less than 45 percent clay (or 30 percent silt) in the particle-size control section..
+However, Coxville soils have not been consistently correlated with less than 45 percent clay (or 30 percent silt) in the particle-size control section.
+The November 2025 revision updated the format.

 Diagnostic horizons and features recognized in the typical pedon are:

-Ochric epipedon--the zone from the surface to a depth of 11 inches (Ap and Eg horizons)
+Ochric epipedon--the zone from 0 to 28 centimeters (0 to 11 inches) (Ap and Eg horizons)

 ADDITIONAL DATA: